 Prospective PhD students should apply to one of these graduate programs:

 specifically mentioning my name in your application.
-(There is also a forthcoming joint degree program in Computational Science, not yet up and running as of 11/2017.)
+To be sure I notice, you could send an email as well.
 Please note that my current research approaches all require a strong mathematical background and an interest in computational science.
-Here are some of my main current project interest areas …

 Possible Research Topics for Prospective PhD Students,

 1. Machine learning for change-of-scale relationships in predictive dynamical models arising in mathematical computational biology and computational science [2, 4].
 By these technical means, there is the potential to address fundamental issues in reductionism and emergence in the natural sciences.

 2. Rewrite rules for labeled graphs and symbolic structures, applied to e.g. (a) dynamical model formulation ; (b) extended-object type construction for dynamical models [5, 6]; (c) symbolic mathematical analysis of dynamical models by proof assistant software based on type theory; and/or (d) model transformation by semantics-preserving or semantics-approximating chainable meta-rules (e.g. those of the ML project #1 above).
 This project will bring mathematical forms of symbolic AI, including computer algebra, to bear on complex scientific modeling.

 3. High-level mathematical/scientific modeling languages and systems targeting high-performance computing (HPC) for predictive dynamical models, in computational biology and computational science.
 This project could incorporate the results of projects 1 and/or 2 above.

 4. Scalable graph-centric formalizations of scientific problem domains and ML architectures for their simulation and understanding, e.g. .

 5. Biomorphic neural network growth and evolution, using recent brain architecture knowledge from model organisms.
 This project should incorporate approaches and/or results from research directions 1-4 above.